 ATTENDANCE: Class lectures are extremely important as some material is not conveniently available elsewhere.
 The textbook is to act as an aid, as the organization and depth of focus in the lecture material will differ slightly.
 In addition, each new class builds on the foundation developed in the previous class.
 Therefore, consistent attendance is essential to your success in this class.
-Over the quarter 1 point will be given for attending each of the instructor selected attendance days.
+Over the quarter 1 point will be given for each class attended, excluding some test, quiz, and group assignment days for a maximum of 16 points possible.
 These points will be given at the BEGINNING of class, so if you are late you will not receive them.
-Late students will receive 0 points for the day, and those that do not attend at all will lose 1 point from their attendance score.
+From the 16 maximum points possible, late students will lose 1 point and those that do not attend at all will lose 2 points from their attendance score.